ugiispoyo/react-keycloak-id/packages/react-keycloak-id/README.md

 ```

 ## How to use
-1. Setup your keycloak
+1. setup your keycloak
+2. note: `don't use <React.StrictMode> outside of <ReactKeycloakIdProvider>`
-2. if using CRA (Create React App) remove React.StrictMode on file index.tsx or index.js
+3. if using CRA (Create React App) remove `<React.StrictMode>` on file index.js or index.tsx
+4. wrap everything inside `ReactKeycloackIdProvider`
-3. Code on App.tsx or App.js
+5. code example on App.js or App.tsx

 ```javascript
 import React from 'react';